TUDelft-MUDE/teacher/book/book.md

 ```
 ````

+See [this page](https://mude.citg.tudelft.nl/book/2025/time_series/intro.html) as an example.

 ### Source files

-If you've an image for which you've used a source file which is different than the image file itselt, indicate the source of the figure.
+If you've an image for which you've used a source file which is different than the image file itself, indicate the source of the figure.
 Preferable you store the source file of the figure on the [](./LFS.md).
 Use the following syntax:

 ````md
 ```{figure} <link to figure>